groboclown/petronia/docs/architecture.md

 User input is *modal*.
 The user may enter different states, which allow for different sets of input to perform different actions.

+_(Note: some of the events listed here aren't implemented right, or are documented wrong.
+This is mostly a guide, not a precise documentation of the events.
+This is a big todo - to correctly document the events.)_

 ### Common Commands

 Some commands are common across all the modes.